 Frankl was born in Vienna on March 6, 1925.
 He studied medicine at the University of Vienna and later specialized in neurology and psychiatry, concentrating on the topics of depression and suicide.

-On September 25, 1942 he, along with his wife, and his parents were deported to the Theresienstadt Ghetto There, he established a special unit to help newcomers to the camp overcome shock and grief and he set up a suicide watch unit.
+On September 25, 1942 he, along with his wife, and his parents were deported to the Theresienstadt Ghetto where he established a special unit to help newcomers overcome shock and grief.
 On October 19, 1944, he was transported to Auschwitz concentration camp, where he was processed but then was moved to Türkheim, another Nazi concentration camp affiliated with Dachau.
 He spent 6 months and 2 days working as a slave-laborer there before being liberated.

-Meanwhile, his wife had been transferred to the Bergen-Belsen concentration camp, where she was murdered; his father passed away at Theresienstadt, and his mother was murdered at Auschwitz from Theresienstadt and was murdered there as well.
-Among his immediate relatives, the only survivor was his sister, who had escaped by emigrating to Australia.
-In 1945 he wrote his world-famous book
+In the post-war years, Frankl published more than 32 books and received 29 honorary doctorate degrees.
 Frankl died on September 2, 1997, of heart failure.